-- Follow all battery pack labeling instructions.
-Do not install battery packs after the expiration date. - Follow all defibrillation pad label instructions.
-Use defibrillation pads prior to their expiration date.
-Do not re-use defibrillation pads.
-Discard defibrillation pads after use (in the event of suspected pad malfunction, return pads to Defibtech for testing). - Recycle or dispose of lithium battery packs in accordance with federal, state, and/or local laws.
-To avoid fire and explosion hazard, do not burn or incinerate the battery pack.
-Do not crush. - Use and store the DDU-2300 AED only within the range of environmental conditions specified in the technical specifications. - If possible, disconnect the DDU-2300 AED from the patient prior to use of other defibrillators. - Do not connect the DDU-2300 to a PC or other device (using the USB port) while the unit's electrodes are still connected to the patient. - Using non-Defibtech Data Cards (DDC cards) may damage the unit and will void the warranty. - Although the DDU-2300 AED is designed for a wide variety of field use conditions, rough handling beyond specifications may result in damage to the unit. - Federal Law (USA) restricts this device to sale by or on the order of a physician.
+- Use and store the DDU-2200 AED only within the range of environmental conditions specified in the technical specifications. - If possible, disconnect the DDU-2200 AED from the patient prior to use of other defibrillators. - Do not connect the DDU-2200 AED to a PC or other device (using the USB port) while the unit's electrodes are still connected to the patient. - Using non-Defibtech Data Cards (DDC cards) may damage the unit and will void the warranty. - Although the DDU-2200 AED is designed for a wide variety of field use conditions, rough handling beyond specifications may result in damage to the unit. - Federal Law (USA) restricts this device to sale by or on the order of a physician.

-3 Setting Up The DDU-2300 AED
+3 Setting Up the DDU-2200 AED

-This chapter describes the steps required to make your Defibtech DDU-2300 AED operational.
-The DDU-2300 AED is designed to be stored in a "ready" state.
+This chapter describes the steps required to make your Defibtech DDU-2200 AED operational.
+The DDU-2200 AED is designed to be stored in a "ready" state.
 This chapter tells you how to make the device ready, so that if and when you need it, few steps are required to begin using the device.

-The following components and accessories are included with your DDU-2300 AED.
-Replacement and other accessories are detailed in the "DDU-2300 AED Accessories" section.
+The following components and accessories are included with your DDU-2200 AED.
+Replacement and other accessories are detailed in the "DDU-2200 AED Accessories" chapter.
 Before getting started, identify each component and ensure that your package is complete.